brihernandez/GunsAndBullets2/README.md

 Explosions and impacts are configured to use different effects, which can be specified using the `ExplodeFXPrefab` and `ImpactFXPrefab` properties.

 ## Moving in FixedUpdate vs. Update
 The rule of thumb for this is: if you are using a physics based project, you will need to set `MoveInFixed` to `true`.
 If the bullets are updating in a different update loop from the rest of the game, they will move in a very stuttery fashion.
+This is a very deep topic with a lot of nuance which will depend on your game, so experiment with what works best for you.

-Nearly all my projects are physics-based, so this defaults to true.
+As nearly all my projects are physics-based and sensitive to high speeds and timing, this defaults to true.

+If you are using Rigidbody interpolation for your player GameObjects, or need to see bullets move in the Update loop, but still *physically* move in the FixedUpdate loop for maximum stability, [Rigidbody Interpolation](#rigidbody-interpolation) has been added in 1.4.

+## Rigidbody Bullets
+If a Rigidbody is added to the bullet, then movement of the bullet will be done through [Rigidbody.MovePosition](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Rigidbody.MovePosition.html) rather than by directly moving their transforms.
+This allows you to take advantage of Rigidbody non-movement related features such as collision detection events or [interpolation](#rigidbody-interpolation).

 ## Limitations
 The code in this project is very simple.
 While it is generic enough to cover what I feel is 90% of use cases involving fast bullets, there are some limitations to keep in mind.